UniversityOfNicosia/UNIC-Document-Conversion-API/officegen-api/README.md

 # Officegen API

 This directory contains a Node.js API for document conversion using the officegen library.
-Follow the steps below to set up the development environment.
+The API now supports creating `.docx` documents with custom text input.
+Follow the steps below to set up the development environment and learn how to use the new features.

 ## Setting Up the Development Environment